-Jealousy or competition between siblings are of the main causes of your children’s quarreling and bickering.
-These squabbles could also be a result of one’s attempt to control the other, but more often than not, your children’s squabbling is just a reflection of your fights as parents.
+Jealousy or competition between siblings is of the main causes of your children’s quarreling and bickering.
+These squabbles could also be a result of one’s attempt to control the other, but more often than not, your children’s squabbling is just a reflection of your fighting as parents.

 Treating the problem should start before the “battle” flares up by reminding them of things they are good at and assuring them that you’ll be happier if they play quietly and respectfully.
-Let your eldest understand that they are responsible for their younger siblings and not supposed to be their competitors.
+Let your eldest understand that they are responsible for their younger siblings and don’t suppose to be their competitors.

-You can resort to punishment when one of them gets hurt or when the fight escalates into insults.
-Here, you have to separate them and make the blameworthy apologize.
+- You can resort to punishment when one of them gets hurt or when the fight escalates into insults.
+Here, you have to separate them and make the blameworthy apologies.

 - Minimize the fights by encouraging children to work together without comparing them to one another.
 Teach your kids to express their anger respectfully.
 Most importantly, never fight in their presence because a role model is all your children need.
 You have to set a good example of someone who can contain their anger and negative feelings.